 1: Protect the Oceans at the Monterey Aquarium

 Potentially Monterey’s most famous draw, the Monterey Bay Aquarium is one of the best places in the U.S. to dive into the Pacific Ocean without ever getting wet.
-The aquarium is the perfect spot to learn about the diversity of the Pacific Ocean and take a look at some rare and endangered species you’d seldom see in the wild.
+As one of the best aquariums in the world, it is the perfect spot to learn about the diversity of the Pacific Ocean and take a look at some rare and endangered species you’d seldom see in the wild.

 The aquarium has sharks, a glow-in-the-dark jellyfish exhibit, penguins, otters, and exhibits focused on ocean habitats like “deep sea” and “kelp forest” exhibits.
 The aquarium is also a leader in ocean research and conservation, so every visit helps keep the oceans a little healthier and cleaner for the animals that call it home.
 It’s a great spot for kids or adults to visit.

 California’s history is more than just the Gold Rush, and you can learn about the state’s earlier history at the Carmel Mission, officially called the Mission San Carlos Borromeo de Carmelo.
 In the 1700s and 1800s, missions were built across California to serve several purposes; namely, to convert the Native Americans and help secure Spain’s claim on the new world’s western coast.
 Today, they’re some of the oldest buildings in California.